-DHL Express shapes future for sustainable aviation with the order of first-ever all-electric cargo planes from Eviation
+DHL Express shapes future for sustainable aviation with the order of 12 first-ever all-electric cargo planes from Eviation

 - Alice’s first flight will happen later this year

-DHL Express and Eviation, the Seattle-area based global manufacturer of all-electric aircraft, today write aviation history in announcing that DHL is the first to order 12 fully electric Alice eCargo planes from Eviation.
+DHL Express, the world’s leading express service provider, and Eviation, the Seattle-area based global manufacturer of all-electric aircraft, today write aviation history in announcing that DHL is the first to order 12 fully electric Alice eCargo planes from Eviation.
 With this engagement DHL aims to set up an unparalleled electric Express network and make a pioneering step into a sustainable aviation future.
 Eviation’s Alice is the world’s leading fully electric aircraft, which enables airlines – both cargo and passenger – to operate a zero-emission fleet.
+Eviation expects to deliver the Alice electric aircraft to DHL Express in 2024.

+“We firmly believe in a future with zero-emission logistics,” says John Pearson, CEO of DHL Express.
+“Therefore, our investments always follow the objective of improving our carbon footprint.
+On our way to clean logistics operations, the electrification of every transport mode plays a crucial role and will significantly contribute to our overall sustainability goal of zero emissions.
+Founded in 1969, DHL Express has been known as a pioneer in the aviation industry for decades.
+We have found the perfect partner with Eviation as they share our purpose, and together we will take off into a new era of sustainable aviation.”

+Alice can be flown by a single pilot and will carry 1,200 kilogrammes (2,600 lbs).
+It will require 30 minutes or less to charge per flight hour and have a maximum range of up to 815 kilometres (440 nautical miles).
+Alice will operate in all environments currently serviced by piston and turbine aircraft.
+Alice’s advanced electric motors have fewer moving parts to increase reliability and reduce maintenance costs.
+Its operating software constantly monitors flight performance to ensure optimal efficiency.